peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public object ToObject(
         System.Type t);

   Converts this CBOR object to an object of an arbitrary type.
 See the documentation for the overload of this method taking a CBORTypeMapper parameter for more information.
 This method doesn't use a CBORTypeMapper parameter to restrict which data types are eligible for Plain-Old-Data serialization.

-Java offers no easy way to express a generic type, at least none as easy as C#'s  `typeof`  operator.
+       Java offers no easy way to express a generic type, at least none as easy as C#'s  ` typeof
+            `  operator.
 The following example, written in Java, is a way to specify that the return value will be an ArrayList of String objects.

-    Type arrayListString = new ParameterizedType(){ public Type[] getActualTypeArguments(){ /* Contains one type parameter, String */ return new Type[]{ String.class }; } public Type getRawType(){ /* Raw type is ArrayList */ return ArrayList.class; } public Type getOwnerType(){ return null; } }; ArrayList<String> array =
+                Type arrayListString = new ParameterizedType() { public Type[] getActualTypeArguments() { // Contains one type parameter, String return new Type[] { String.class }; } public Type getRawType() { /* Raw type is
+                ArrayList */ return ArrayList.class; } public Type getOwnerType() {
+                return null; } }; ArrayList<String> array =
                 (ArrayList<String>) cborArray.ToObject(arrayListString);

   By comparison, the C# version is much shorter.

                 var array = (List<String>)cborArray.ToObject(
                 typeof(List<String>));

  .

   <b>Parameters:</b>

  * <i>t</i>:  The type, class, or interface that this method's return value will belong to.
-To express a generic type in Java, see the example. <b>Note:</b> For security reasons, an application should not base this parameter on user input or other externally supplied data.
-Whenever possible, this parameter should be either a type specially handled by this method (such as  `int`  or  `String`  ) or a plain-old-data type (POCO or POJO type) within the control of the application.
+To express a generic type in Java, see the example. <b> Note: </b> For security reasons, an application should not base this parameter on user input or other externally supplied data.
+Whenever possible, this parameter should be either a type specially handled by this method (such as  ` int
+            `  or  `
+            String
+            `  ) or a plain-old-data type (POCO or POJO type) within the control of the application.
 If the plain-old-data type references other data types, those types should likewise meet either criterion above.

 <b>Return Value:</b>

  The converted object.

 <b>Exceptions:</b>

- * System.CBORException:
+ * !:System.CBORException:
  The given type  <i>t</i>
  , or this object's CBOR type, is not supported, or the given object's nesting is too deep, or another error occurred when serializing the object.

  * System.ArgumentNullException:
  The parameter  <i>t</i>
  is null.

 <a id="ToObject_System_Type_PeterO_Cbor_CBORTypeMapper"></a>